Concentric AI Introduces Industry’s First AI-based Microsoft Copilot Access Governance Solution

 Cost savings: By preventing data breaches and minimizing the risk of data leaks, organizations can save on the costs associated with responding to and recovering from such incidents.

-Cloud DLP is a great way for organizations to protect their cloud data, and in many ways is very similar to DSPM.
-Data Security Posture Management is a broader concept involving the continuous monitoring and management of an organization’s data security posture.
+However, Data Security Posture Management is a broader concept involving the continuous monitoring and management of an organization’s data security posture.
 Depending on the vendor, DSPM may take things a step further by evaluating the effectiveness of an organization’s current security measures, identifying potential vulnerabilities, and implementing and maintaining appropriate controls to protect against data breaches and other security threats.

 DSPM graphic